 The ballad ‘Give Me A Reason’ aims for the same destination, but doesn’t quite convince.
 It simply needs a more assertive vocal, a fact that the drone like arrangement and choral bv’s can’t disguise.

 ‘Love Your Bones’ is one of two self penned songs and is arguably the closest to her true style.
-It’s a song about loss which gradually builds momentum and flows into the hook, complete faux jangling bells and synth, as Maggie’s vocal hovers over the top.
+It’s a song about loss which gradually builds momentum and flows into the hook, complete faux jangling bells and synth, as Mollie’s vocal hovers over the top.

 The album features 8 collaborations in all, suggesting she’s open to finding the right style and balance.
 She’s happiest working on a groove such as the excellent ‘Transformer’.
 As with the following ‘’King Of Hearts’, it’s co-penned with Judie Tzuke and Graham Kearns and is an atmospheric piece that cleverly evokes the unease of struggling relationship and again looks to self empowerment.

 ‘King Of Hearts’ is a more languid groove with an electro atmospheric feel.
 It provides the showcase for her eloquent melodic phrasing and perfect diction, and builds unexpectedly to a big wall of sound with a lovely spacey guitar fade.

 Sequenced as the penultimate song, it reveals her true forte on a smouldering piece with a climatic finish.
 The powerful arrangement is perfectly suited to her vocal range and might even have been considered as the final track, except she’s got a bigger finish in mind.